 The parameter 'ResultType' works well with one of the following settings available at command line:

-The simplified result types show three way merges and are designed to be easier to understand.
+The simplified result types show three way merge results and are easier to understand.

 These results have deltaxml markup and attributes only for the changes.
-It is therefore easier to edit and resolve conflicts.
+So it is easier to edit and resolve conflicts.

 These results also have deltaxml markup only at the change but

-deltaxml:deltaV2 attributes appear throughout xml hierarchy.
+deltaxml:deltaV2 attributes are appear throughout xml hierarchy.
 Users should remove these attributes manually.
-Alternatively, try The Simplified DITA Merge Format which is easier for manual change resolution.

 Oxygen "track change" instructions can also be applied to these output formats which will allow the user to accept and reject changes interactively.
 The